widavies/fireflare/README.md

 # FireFlare
-Firebase authentication for Cloudflare workers
+Firebase authentication for Cloudflare workers with no dependencies.

-# Disclaimer
-The NPM package may (or may not) be a bit buggy.
-I uploaded it in a hurry and haven't setup much unit testing or CI for it.
-If you have any problems with the package, just copy the code over directly for now.
-Once I have some more time, I'll clean up this package a bit more.

 # Installation
 `npm i fireflare`